hifiberry/hifiberry-os/doc/building.md

 Starts the configuration interface.
 Here you can add/remove packages or change other parameters.

+## secrets

+If you rely on components that have secrets, create a file named `secrets` based on the [template](../secrets.template).
+These components rely on secrets:
+* spotify

 ## compile

 Compiles a full HiFiBerryOS version.
 When building from scratch, this can take a long time (2 hours even on an up-to-date PC).